Drive storage and free space

 "custom OSX icons" for ideas and custom icons if you like.

-tech will have a much better chance of recovering your data if your
+tech will have a much better chance of recovering your data if files

-files

-are well organized and properly stored under named Admin
+are well organized and properly stored.
+If recovery options

-Startup issues are best handled by exploring all the easy solutions before moving on to more
+Startup issues are best handled by exploring easy solutions before moving on to more

-complicated suspects.
+complicated ones.
 Start with status of the boot volume.
 If it's a

 notebook, has it been dropped or damaged?
-Will it boot from your OS
+Will it boot from its

 Simple as it may sound, failure on startup arrives in a